 We do not believe there is a reasonable likelihood that there will be a material change in the estimates or assumptions we use to calculate long-lived asset impairment losses.
 However, if actual results are not consistent with our estimates and assumptions, our operating results could be adversely affected.

-Although management believes that the current useful lives estimates assigned to our fixed assets are reasonable, factors could cause us to change our measured by comparing projected individual store discounted cash flow to the asset carrying values.
-Declines in projected store cash flow could result in the impairment of assets.
+Although management believes that the current useful lives estimates assigned to our fixed assets are reasonable, factors could cause us to change our estimates, thus affecting the future calculation of depreciation.